What is a Munro Map?

 A Munro Map is a agile tool to help create meaningful, useful road maps.

-The book "Product Leadership: How Top Product Managers Launch Awesome Products and Build Successful Teams" by Banfield, Eriksson, and Walkingshaw, has a section within it that reads:
+The book "Product Leadership: How Top Product Managers Launch Awesome Products and Build Successful Teams" by Banfield, Eriksson, and Walkingshaw has a section within it that reads:

 What is not a road map...

-• It is not a release plan—leave out specific dates and timelines.
+It is not a release plan—leave out specific dates and timelines.

-• It is not a commitment.
-It is a living guide that reacts to new information•It is not one monolithic document.
-Given that we argue for small, autonomous, cross-functional teams focused on specific areas of the product there should be a road map per team.
+• It is not one monolithic document.
+Given that we advocate for small, autonomous, cross-functional teams focused on specific areas of the product, each team should have a road map.